hmrc/trader-goods-profiles-router/README.md

           "condition": {
             "type": "abc123",
             "conditionId": "Y923",
-            "conditionDescription": "Products not considered as waste according to Regulation (EC) No 1013/2006 as retained in UK law"
-            "conditionTraderText": "Excluded product"
+            "conditionDescription": "Products not considered as waste according to Regulation (EC) No 1013/2006 as retained in UK law", "conditionTraderText": "Excluded product"
           }
         }